atlanmod/ATLGT/README.md

 ### Sample

 The project is provided with an example project, named "Class to Relational".
-In order to import it in your workspace, you can retrieve it in the `File > Example...` window, under the "ATL-GT" section.
+In order to import it in your workspace, you can retrieve it in the `File > New > Example...` window, under the "ATL-GT" section.

 You can run it by using the 2 preconfigured `*.launch` files, which can be found under the `test` directory: